duglin/helloworld/README.md

 Github to demonstrate how to build new container images as your source code changes.

-Once you're cloned the repo, you'll need to create a `.secrets` file in the root of the clone directory that looks like this:
+Once you've cloned the repo, you'll need to create a `.secrets` file in the root of the clone directory that looks like this:

 ```